 The estimated price for the app is $40,000-50,000 in development costs, and $1,000-2,000 in monthly development and content update costs.
 Pricey – but worth it if you can afford to make an app this wonderful.

 Key features: Push messages, social sharing, reviews

 Boozyshop is a make-up retailer that primarily caters to millennials.
-Knowing their audience cares about simplicity and functionality, the brand used JMango to create an app that replicates the elements that made the website so successful:
+Knowing their audience cares about simplicity and functionality, the brand used JMango to create an ecommerce app that replicates the elements that made the website so successful:

-The storefront has plenty of white space and bright colors: 2 things the millennial target audience loves.
+The storefront has plenty of white space and bright colours: 2 things the millennial target audience loves.
 The design and navigation menu are both native and fully responsive, allowing users to navigate the app with natural-feeling swipes:

 Finally, the app makes it easy for users to share products with their friends.
 This is an important source of organic traffic – and an important marketing element, since word-of-mouth marketing is highly effective at engaging millennials.